OscarEscamilla/OscarEscamilla/README.md

             src="https://img.shields.io/twitter/follow/oscarscami?logo=twitter&style=for-the-badge"
             alt="Oscar Escamilla" /></a> </p>

-- 🔭 I am currently working on Android and iOS Development
+- 🔭 I am currently working on Django, Flask and DevOps

-- 🌱 I am currently learning ** React Native **
+- 🌱 I am currently learning ** CI/CD **

 - 👨‍💻 All my projects are available here I upload practices on topics I learn

-- 📝 Eventually I will write articles about software development, programming in my personal blog, wait for it ...
+- 📝 I write articles about new learning topics in my <a href="https://medium.com/@escamillaluquenoo">Medium Account</a>

 - 💬 Do you have a project? ** let's collaborate **